Mar 20, 2026

 Stop asking for feedback from too many people.
 Feedback from multiple sources often pulls essays in contradictory directions.
 At this stage, pick one or two people who know your writing and your story well, and limit your feedback loop to them.

 Stop second-guessing your school list.
-If you've been admitted to think about whether you should add or drop a school in the final weeks, commit.
+If you've been tempted to think about whether you should add or drop a school in the final weeks, commit to your current list.
 Scrambling to add a school you haven't researched will produce a weaker application than focusing on the schools already on your list.

 The day before your deadline, stop making substantive changes.
 Small edits are fine — fixing typos, tightening sentences, correcting formatting.
 But major revisions in the final 48 hours introduce more errors than they fix.
 Your brain is tired and your judgment about what's working is less reliable under deadline pressure.